Non-periodic Fourier propagation algorithms for partial differential equations: D: Error analysis

-where $N_{i}$ is the number of time points, $N_{j}$ is the number of spatial points, and $M$ is the maximum absolute value of the numerics.
-In the case where the spatial grid is non-uniform, the square of each result $d\left(t_{i},x_{j}\right)$ should be weighted by the space-step ($\varDelta x_{j}$) $\times$ time-step ($\varDelta t_{i}$) and then the total divided by $XT$, not the total space-time points ($N_{i}N_{j}$), giving
+where $N_{T}$ is the number of time points, $N_{S}$ is the number of spatial points, and $m$ is the maximum absolute value of the computed result.
+If the spatial grid is non-uniform, the square of each result $d\left(t_{i},x_{j}\right)$ should be weighted by the space-step ($\varDelta x_{j}$) $\times$ time-step ($\varDelta t_{}$) and then the total divided by $XT$, not the total space-time points ($N_{j}N_{T}$), giving

-where $\Delta x_{j}$ is the spatial step size, $\Delta t_{i}$ is the time step size, $X$ is the range of $x$, and $T$ is the range of time.
+where $\Delta x_{j}$ is the spatial step size, $X$ is the range of $x$, with $N_{T}=T/\Delta t$, where $T$ is the range of time.
 Since the spatial grid generated is non-uniform, the spatial step size $\Delta x_{j}=x_{j}-x_{j-1}$ varies for each step, while the time step remains the same for all time points.
-In the following sections, we use the term 'error' to define the RMS relative comparison error, $\triangle t$ for the time step size and $\triangle x$ for the spatial step size.
+We use the term 'error' to define the RMS relative comparison error, $\triangle t$ for the time step size and $\triangle x$ for the spatial step size.